PDM4AR/exercises/docs/07-optimization.md

 #### **Maximum final crew size** (`max_final_crew`)

-> You believe in the power of muscles and gunpowder: better reach the treasure with a large crew, to fight and win over other pirates who could reach the tresure before you.
+> You believe in the power of muscles and gunpowder: better reach the treasure with a large crew, to attack and win over other pirates who could reach the tresure before you and to defend it afterwards.

 Plan a voyage such that the final crew size is maximized.